Using Images In WordPress – How To Reduce Image File Size In Your Server

 (Media files like images are stored in your server)

-Uploading loads of large images (and other media types) to your Media Library, then, will cause your website’s database to also swell up in size …
+Uploading loads of large images (and other media files) to your Media Library, then, will cause your server’s disk storage to swell up in size …

 (Storing large media files in your server can cause loads of problems!)

-Storing large media files in your server and WordPress database can slow down your website’s performance and lead to problems like backing up files, loading web pages, etc.
+Storing large media files in your server can lead to problems like backing up files and slow down your website’s performance when loading web pages.

 To avoid problems, large media files should be uploaded to the Amazon S3 account or an external service like YouTube (videos) and links to these files then embedded into web content using the WordPress Add Media tool.